We Buy Vincent Bach Instruments at High Prices

 Store Manager: Mizumoto

-With over 30 years of experience appraising and trading used and vintage wind instruments, I've handled countless Bach models.
-From the Bronx and Mount Vernon eras to the current Stradivarius, I possess confidence in my expertise to discern the era, specifications, and individual characteristics of each piece.
-I continue to contribute articles and columns to specialized magazines, ensuring I remain constantly updated on everything from the latest market trends to the valuation of vintage instruments.
+With over 30 years of experience in appraising and trading used and vintage wind instruments, I have handled countless Bach instruments.
+From the Bronx and Mount Vernon eras to the current Stradivarius models, I am confident in my ability to discern differences in era, specifications, and individual characteristics.
+I also regularly contribute articles and columns to specialized magazines, ensuring I am always up to date on everything from the latest market trends to the valuation of vintage instruments.

-When selling an instrument, the biggest concern is likely "how accurately will they assess its value?"
-At our shop, we meticulously examine the instrument's tonal direction, condition, the age consistency of its parts, and any modification history, ensuring a fair and honest appraisal.
-Let me serve as the bridge connecting your cherished Bach to its next player.
+I believe the biggest concern when selling an instrument is “how accurately will they assess its value?”
+At our shop, we carefully examine everything from the instrument’s tonal character and condition to the age consistency of its parts and any modification history, promising a fair and honest appraisal.
+Please let me help you serve as the bridge that connects your cherished Bach to its next player.

 ・190ML37 Stradivarius